 When comparing CleverType and Grammarly specifically for mobile use, CleverType generally provides a more mobile-optimized experience, while Grammarly leverages its extensive grammar database.

-Google's own Gboard deserves serious consideration, especially with its 2025 grammar check enhancements.
-If your already comfortable with Gboard's layout and features, you'll be pleased to know that Google has significantly improved its grammar capabilities.
+Google's own Gboard deserves serious consideration, especially with its continuous grammar check enhancements through 2026.
+If your already comfortable with Gboard's layout and features, you'll be pleased to know that Google has significantly improved its grammar capabilities with their Gemini AI integration.

-The main advantage of Gboard is its deep integration with Android.
+The main advantage of Gboard is its deep integration with Android 15 and beyond.
 It simply feels more native than third-party keyboards, with smooth performance and excellent prediction capabilities.
-The 2025 update added more sophisticated grammar checking that now rivals dedicated grammar tools in many respects.
+The 2026 Gemini-powered updates added contextual awareness and real-time grammar suggestions that now rival dedicated grammar tools in many respects.

 Gboard's approach to grammar checking is more subtle than dedicated apps.
 Rather than highlighting every potential issue, it focuses on high-confidence corrections and presents them as suggestions you can tap to accept.
 This minimalist approach appeals to many users who find other grammar keyboards too intrusive.